MIFisheriesScience/MIFisheriesScience.github.io/_pages/6000SciComm.md

 ## Course Content

-Slides will be published prior to each lecture.
+Slides will be published prior to each lecture, and can be accessed from the links below.

 These slides are designed to be viewed on a computer - **not printed.** They contain hyperlinks to relevant content.